SinTan1729/chhoto-url/INSTALLATION.md

 the `redirect_method` variable to `TEMPORARY` or `PERMANENT` (it's matched exactly).
 By default, the auto-generated links are adjective-name pairs.
 You can use UIDs by setting the `slug_style` variable to `UID`.
 You can also set the length of those slug by setting the `slug_length` variable.
 It defaults to 8, and a minimum of 4 is supported.
+If you intend to have more than a few thousand shortlinks, it's strongly recommended that you use the UID `slug_style` with a `slug_length` of 16 or more.

+Although it's unlikely, it's possible that your database is mangled after some update.
+For mission critical use cases, it's recommended to keep regular versioned backups of the database, and sticking to a minor release tag e.g. 5.8.
+You can either bind mount a file for the database as described in 1.a above, or take a backup of the docker volume.

 You can provide hashed password and API key for extra security.
 Note that it will add some latency to some of your requests and use more resources in general.
 The only supported algorithm for now is Argon2.